TiDB Cluster Management FAQs

 TiDB currently supports two timeouts,

-What is the TiDB version management strategy for production environment?
-How to avoid frequent upgrade?
+What is the TiDB version management strategy?

 What's the difference between various TiDB master versions?